As you get ready to move into your new apartment in Orlando

 - Packing up.
 It is a must to have a plan before packing.
 Get a layout of the new apartment and determine where items will be going.
 Color code boxes according to the room in the apartment that they will be moving.
 This will make it easy on moving day to coordinate (Hint – mark boxes on more than one side for easy identification).
 Another trick is to number each box and keep a log with a brief description of what is in each box.
 This is especially helpful if you have many boxes and will not be unpacking immediately.
 Last put your essentials (e.g. children’s toys, laptop, a change of clothing, medications, toiletries, etc.) in a single bag or suitcase and keep them within easy reach at all times.

 - Where is it going?
 When doing your new apartment layout plan make sure to include your furniture.
 It is a good idea to measure your existing furniture and make scaled size cutouts that you can arrange on your new apartment floor plan.
+You might find that your couch doesn't fit the floor plan of your new one bedroom apartment, and it's better to figure that out before moving day!
 This will help you move large items only once, and your helpers will be very happy.

 - Mail call.
 Once you have the address to your Orlando apartment start the process of changing your address.
 Refer to our handy guide Forward your mail to your new Orlando apartment for more details.